mortonne/psifr/README.md

 ## Installation

-First get a copy of the code from GitHub, including the Jupyter notebooks:
+First get a copy of the code from GitHub:

 ```bash
 git clone git@github.com:mortonne/psifr.git